Double8 – MTB & MTB – EA

 • Goggles

-Each competitor must bring a collapsible reusable cup, as there are no disposable cups at the refreshment points, in order to limit waste.
+Each competitor must bring a collapsible reusable cup, as there will be no disposable cups at the refreshment points, in order to limit waste.

 General services